 What We Carried

-This two-part workshop invites adult adoptees and other interested participants to select, contextualize, and interpret objects of personal significance.
+This workshop invites adult adoptees and other interested participants to select, contextualize, and interpret objects of personal significance.

 At the center of an adoptee’s narrative is the question of legitimacy.
 Museums offer legitimacy to everyday objects through institutional practices and status.
 Each participant will be invited to bring in one object which, through reason of adoption or other displacement, holds personal significance.
 We will discuss the ways in which museums collect, interpret, and present the objects and artifacts in their collections, and then apply these principles to our own personal items.
 Participants will write their own interpretive texts and objects will be photographed and shared online.

 The workshop is free, but limited to 15 participants.
 Advance registration is required.